THE HISTORY OF DIOR COSTUME JEWELLERY

-Chapter One: The Beginnings of Dior Jewellery
+The Beginnings of Dior Jewellery

 Christian Dior's love of flowers and nature is well-known, and it is no surprise that this passion inspired his early jewellery designs.
 His first pieces often incorporated floral motifs, such as the iconic "Rose Dior Bagatelle" collection, which featured delicate rose designs made of gold, pearls, and diamonds.